Ensono/amido.github.io/docs/workloads/azure/frontend/cli_webapp_frameworks_csr.md

 ## Environment Variables

-Before you can start developing you will need to replace your environment variables with the appropriated values.
+Before you can start developing you'll need to replace your environment variables with the appropriate values.
-This values will be automatically picked up and used by the underlying server and web client.
+These values will be automatically picked up and used by the underlying server and web client.

 <!-- markdownlint-disable MD033 -->